SrinivasJoshi/Reactify/README.md

 `utils` : Utilities like contract info.Could be potentially used for state management using recoil

 - `contractInfo.ts` : smart contract address and ABI

+`index.html` : Main HTML file for the web app, used to add required metadata.

+`tailwind.config.js` : Tailwind CSS customization file for custom themes, fonts, and colors.
+`public` : Assest folder

 ### Additional reads